 The Link Between Cerebral Palsy and Depression

 Problems with peers seem to be a significant factor in children with CP developing depression, specifically bullying issues.
-Bullying can happen at any age in school, but middle school tends to be the highest association of bullying, name calling, and ridiculing.
+Bullying can happen at any age in school, but middle school tends to be the highest association of bullying, name-calling and ridiculing.

 Stress or Depression?

 - Feeling nervous and anxious periodically, but still motivated at school and performing well leans more towards stress or mood swings.

 How is Depression Treated?

-APA reports that around 80% to 90% of people with depression will respond favorably to treatment, which is great news for parents with children who are going through daily struggles.
+APA reports that around 80% to 90% of people with depression will respond favorably to treatment, which is excellent news for parents with children who are going through daily struggles.
 Yet, to be successful, you’ll need to find the right approach.
 It takes some trial and error, but with effort, persistence, and with professional medical guidance, the odds of beating depression are typically favorable.